chadsansing/cineris-campaign/sessions/session-3-spoilers.md

 In this session, PCs should:

 - Recap character progression since the end of last session and the "First Artificer" adventure.
 - Contact Dril and arrange to move to a safehouse in Visus.
-This means leaving the mounts behind and incurring a 10% Magmatic risk.
+This means leaving the mounts behind if they take *The Weeping Angel* and incurring a 10% Magmatic risk for going AWOL on Root.
 - Choose an upgrade for the safe house.
 - Research, plan, and embark on the next quest to find another artifcer, as described in [session-2-spoilers.md](session-2-spoilers.md).
 - Confront the next artifcer and resolve their quest line.